Find the key information and forms you need to maintain your registration with the AIBC and connect to resources.

 An Architect AIBC may cease to be registered through voluntary resignation, non-payment of annual fees, or suspension and removal related to disciplinary action.
 Your eligibility, requirements and processes for reinstatement of registration vary in each circumstance.

-In all cases, your reinstatement becomes official only after you have paid the current application and annual fee, and your application has been reviewed by the Registration and Licensing Board and approved by AIBC Council.
+In all cases, your reinstatement becomes official only after it has been approved by the Credentials Committee.

 - Reinstatement Application Form (PDF)